Vancouver Canucks' 2019-20 Projected Lineup

 Second Line – Miller, Horvat, Pearson

 The duo from the end of last season stays together in the form of Bo Horvat and Tanner Pearson.
 Former Tampa Bay Lightning forward Miller joins them as the Canucks finally have two formidable offensive lines.
-Pearson showed some chemistry with Horvat after being acquired from the Los Angeles Kings at the trade deadline.
+Pearson showed some chemistry with Horvat after being acquired from the Pittsburgh Penguins at the trade deadline.
 So it would make sense to keep them together to start the season.

 Miller brings size, experience, and a consistent offensive presence to a line that did not have it for most of last season.
 Horvat probably felt like he was standing in the middle of a revolving door most of the time.
 He also did not have the most offensively inclined forwards with him either.